-St. Francis Hospital partners with other area organizations to address the health needs of the community, with a focus on the poor and vulnerable.
-The hospital is part of Hospital Sisters Health System (HSHS), a highly integrated health care delivery system serving more than 2.6 million people in rural and midsized communities in Illinois and Wisconsin.
-With 13 hospitals, scores of community-based health centers and clinics, over 1,000 providers and more than 11,000 colleagues, HSHS is committed to its mission "to reveal and embody Christ's healing love for all people through our high-quality Franciscan health care ministry."
+St. Elizabeth's Hospital partners with other area organizations to address the health needs of the community, living its Mission to reveal and embody Christ's healing love for all people through its high-quality Franciscan health care ministry, with a preference for the poor and vulnerable.
+The hospital is part of Hospital Sisters Health System (HSHS), a highly integrated health care delivery system serving more than 2.6 million people in rural and mid-sized communities in Illinois and Wisconsin.
+HSHS generates approximately \$2 billion in operating revenue with 13 hospitals and has more than 200 physician practice sites.
+The Mission is carried out by more than 11,000 colleagues and 1,000 providers in both states who care for patients and their families.

-In 2024, St. Francis Hospital conducted a Community Health Needs Assessment (CHNA) in collaboration with Montgomery and Macoupin County Health Departments.
-This process involved gathering data from multiple sources to assess the needs of Montgomery and Macoupin Counties.
+In 2024, St. Elizabeth's Hospital conducted a Community Health Needs Assessment (CHNA) in collaboration with Memorial Medical Center and the St. Clair County Department of Public Health.
+This process involved gathering data from multiple sources to assess the needs of St. Clair County.
 Data was presented to an external community advisory council (CAC), an internal advisory council and through a community survey.
 Together, these groups recommended the health priorities to be addressed in FY2025-FY2027.
-The full CHNA report may be found at https://health-needs-assessment.
+The full CHNA report may be found at CHNA report SEO DY 2024 FINAL.pdf (hshs.org).

-The implementation plan builds off the CHNA report by detailing the strategies St. Francis Hospital will employ to improve community health in the identified priority areas.
+The implementation plan builds off the CHNA report by detailing the strategies St. Elizabeth's Hospital will employ to improve community health in the identified priority areas.
 This plan shall be reviewed annually and updated as needed to address ever-changing needs and factors within the community landscape.
 Nonetheless, HSHS shall strive to maintain the same overarching goals in each community it serves, namely to: